Frederick Winslow Taylor: Criticism of Taylor

 Many of the critiques of Taylor come from Marxists.
 The earliest was by Antonio Gramsci, an Italian Communist, in his Prison Notebooks (1937).
 Gramsci argued that Taylorism subordinates the workers to management.
 He also argued that the repetitive work produced by Taylorism might actually give rise to revolutionary thoughts in workers' minds.

 Harry Braverman's work Labor and Monopoly Capital: The Degradation of Work in the Twentieth Century, published in 1974, was critical of scientific management and of Taylor in particular.
 This work pioneered the field of Labor Process Theory as well as contributing to the historiography of the workplace.

 Management theorist Henry Mintzberg is highly critical of Taylor's methods.
 Mintzberg states that an obsession with efficiency allows measurable benefits to overshadow less quantifiable social benefits completely, and social values get left behind.

 Taylor's methods have also been challenged by socialists.
 Their arguments relate to progressive defanging of workers in the workplace and the subsequent degradation of work as management, powered by capital, uses Taylor's methods to render work repeatable and precise yet monotonous and skill-reducing.
 James W. Rinehart argued that Taylor's methods of transferring control over production from workers to management, and the division of labor into simple tasks, intensified the alienation of workers that had begun with the factory system of production around the period 1870 to 1890.

-Criticism of Taylor and the Japanese model, according to Kōnosuke Matsushita:

-"We are going to win and the industrial west is going to lose out; ... the reasons for failure are within yourselves.
+Criticism of Taylor and the Japanese model, according to Kōnosuke Matsushita:"We are going to win and the industrial west is going to lose out.
+There’s nothing you can do about it, because the reasons for failure are within yourselves.
 Your firms are built on the Taylor model.
 Even worse, so are your heads.
-With your bosses doing the thinking while workers wield the screwdrivers, you’re convinced deep down that it is the right way to run a business.
-For the essence of management is getting ideas out of the heads of the bosses and into the heads of labour.
+With your bosses doing the thinking while workers wield the screwdrivers, you're convinced deep down that it is the right way to run a business.
+For the essence of management is getting ideas out of the heads of the bosses and into the heads of labor.
 We are beyond your mindset.
-Business, we know, is now so complex and difficult, the survival of firms so hazardous in an environment increasingly unpredictable, competitive and fraught with danger, that their continued existence depends on the day-to-day mobilisation of every ounce of intelligence."
+Business, we know, is now so complex and difficult, the survival of firms so hazardous in an environment increasingly unpredictable, competitive and fraught with danger, that their continued existence depends on the day-to-day mobilization of every ounce of intelligence."Another criticism of Frederick Taylor is that Taylor's approach to management, which focused on maximizing efficiency and productivity, often led to the dehumanization of workers.
+By breaking down tasks into the smallest possible units and timing workers to ensure they met strict quotas, Taylor's methods treated workers more like a machine and neglecting the social and psychological needs of workers such as the sense of belonging and creativity which can impact workers morale and willingness to work hard.